In this post we take a deeper look at how Muscle Activation Techniques helped Bryson DeChambeau transform his golf and recover from a back injury.

 I’ve heard this many times from golfers who are concerned with putting on too much muscle.
-In short, don’t worry, you won’t.
-Adding 20lbs of muscle, as Bryson has done takes a considerable effort.
+In short don’t worry, you won’t.
+Adding 20lbs of muscle as Bryson has done takes a considerable effort.

 It also requires more than just lifting weights.
-You’ll need to ensure you have an excess of calories and your minimum protein requirements are met.
+You’ll need to ensure you consume an excess of calories and your minimum protein requirements are met.
 It won’t happen just because you visit the gym a couple of times a week.

 Also bear in mind that increasing the size of a muscle is part of the equation if you want to develop more power and hit the ball further.
 Look at any athlete who’s sport requires power and you’ll see muscular development.

 Power is the result of both the force you’re able to generate and the speed at which you’re able to generate it.
 The amount of force a muscle can produce is directly related to its cross sectional area.